AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 ## Sanity check

 First, let's make sure you successfully installed John the Ripper (JtR) and that its `john` program is working correctly.
 We'll do this by giving `john` two files.
+Both files have already been created for you.
 One file contains a fictional username and hashed password combination.
 The second file will contain a (correct) "guess" of the un-hashed password.
 Given these two files, `john` should be able to apply the password guess in the one file to the hashed version of the password in the other file and tell us that the guess is correct.

 The file containing the username and hashed password pair is called `sanitycheck.password.txt`.
 It contains one line that looks like this: